tulasa54/IMDb-API/README.md

 # IMDb-API
-Movie ratings from IMDb API
+Movie ratings from IMDb API using JSON library